samueldjones24/samueldjones24/README.md

 ### Hi there 👋

-My name is Samuel Jones and I'm a Senior Frontend Developer at Victorian Plumbing (Manchester, UK).
+My name is Samuel Jones and I'm a Frontend Software Engineer at Thermo Fisher Scientific.

 - 🔭 I’m currently building nothing
 - ✨ My previous projects: